zoghal/cakephp-entity/README.markdown

 ## Usage

 CakeEntity doesn't change anything with your current the installation.
-You have to enables the functionality by indicating to use it.
+You'll have to enable the functionality by indicating it be used.
 This is for compatibility reasons.

-Use `Table` as the super class of models where you would like to activate the plugin.
+Use `Table` as the super class of models where you'd like to activate the plugin.

 ```php
 <?php